SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 ### Better printString

-The textual representation of a node is not adequate to follow the simulation.
+The textual representation of a node is not adequate to debug the code.
+It only proposes generic information such as 'aLLNode'.
-We will address this problem.
+We should address this problem.
-For this you will redefine the method `printOn:` which is responsible for the textual representation of an object.
+For this, you will redefine the method `printOn:` which is responsible for the textual representation of an object.
 Now before coding head first, let us specify what output we want.
-For this we will define a couple of tests.
+We define a couple of tests.

 Let us start from the simplest case: we have a node with a name and a next node.
-In this case we want to have the name of the receiver followed by the name of its next node.
+In this case, we want to have the name of the receiver followed by the name of its next node.
 The following test captures this behavior.

 ```